soeren2311/Case-Study---Google-analytics/README.md

   data, including minute-level output for physical activity, heart rate, and sleep monitoring.
   Variation between output represents use of different types of Fitbit trackers and individual tracking behaviors/preferences.

+Here is the link to the case study in html --> http://rpubs.com/Soeren87221/904518